 - Allow your screens to air dry before reinstalling them

-Video: Cleaning Your Deck or Patio with Baking Soda, Vinegar and Water for Eco-Friendly Cleaning
+Video: Cleaning Wood Deck with vinegar or Patio with Baking Soda, Vinegar and Water for Eco-Friendly Cleaning

 #3 – Tips For Cleaning And Maintaining Patio Furniture